 The Pacific College of Osteopathy merges with the Los Angeles College of Osteopathy and forms the College of Osteopathic Physicians and Surgeons.
 The curriculum increases to four years.

 The College of Osteopathic Physicians and Surgeons becomes the only medical school in Los Angeles after the University of Southern California (USC) School of Medicine closes its doors.
 Although USC would reopen its medical school in 1928, its closure makes the school the oldest continually operating medical school in the Los Angeles area.

 The College of Osteopathic Physicians and Surgeons continues to expand its clinical and educational facilities and programs.
 By 1936, the school starts a graduate program that offers masters and doctoral degrees, including PhDs.

-The University of California Regents vote to create three new campuses.
+The University of California Board of Regents vote to create three new campuses.
 After a lengthy search, Irvine Ranch was selected as a campus site.

 The College of Osteopathic Physicians and Surgeons becomes the California College of Medicine.
 In 1962, Proposition 22 passes enabling DOs to fall under jurisdiction of the California Board of Medical Examiners.
 As a result, members of the class of 1962 are granted MD degrees.
 Prior graduates of the school have their certificates of osteopathic medicine converted to MD degrees.